magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/chirpstack.md

 Uplink is necessary in order to convert the incoming data from the device into the required format for displaying them in IoT Hub.

-Starting from **ThingsBoard 4.0**, we have simplified the process of writing converters for Loriot integration.
+Starting from **IoT Hub 4.0**, we have simplified the process of writing converters for Loriot integration.
 You can now easily choose where the message fields from the integration should go (attributes or telemetry) without manually defining this in the decoder function.

-> **Note**: Converters created before the release of ThingsBoard 4.0 will still be available and will continue to function properly.
+> **Note**: Converters created before the release of IoT Hub 4.0 will still be available and will continue to function properly.

 - Enter a name for the converter.
 It must be unique.
 - To view the events, enable [debug mode](/docs/user-guide/integrations/#debug-mode){:target="_blank"}.